 1. It helps your gauge overall employee loyalty: Employee Net Promoter Score is a quick way to measure employee engagement, the health of the organization and the best thing about this is, it beats the traditional long boring surveys hands down.
 Thus, help in gauging the levels of employee loyalty by asking just one survey question.

-2. Reduce employee attrition: By measuring eNPS along with other HR metrics, organizations will be able to prevent high rates of attrition but putting together a contingency plan.
+2. Reduce employee attrition: By measuring eNPS and other HR metrics, organizations will be able to prevent high attrition rates but put together a contingency plan.
 The responses an organization receives on deploying the eNPS survey will help understand if employees in the organization are happy or not.
 Thus, corrective measures can be taken immediately.

 3. Gives a chance to convert negatives to positives: eNPS survey can help organizations convert their detractors to promoters.
-This can be done by implementing certain changes in the system.
-Every time you receive a negative response from your employees, there is be an automatic system that would trigger an email, asking about the things that are not going well with them in the organization.
+It can be done by implementing specific changes in the system.
+Every time you receive a negative response from your employees, an automatic system would trigger an email, asking about the things that are not going well with them in the organization.
 Collect feedback and make sure to act on it.